Zane Monlouis: Arsenal's teenage defender out to maintain Hale End's recent success

 “It’s starting to get a bit draining now just being in the gym every day,” he admits.
 “But I know I have to get through it.
 I’m going to work every day to try and get back fit as soon as possible.
 That’s all I can do.”

-Having made the move full-time from the academy to Arsenal’s senior training centre, he would often get the call from Mikel Arteta to spend a session training with the senior squad.
+Having made the move full-time from the academy to Arsenal’s senior training centre, he would often get the call to spend a session training with Mikel Arteta's squad.

 And while it has been a steep learning curve at times, the experience is one Monlouis believes has helped him feel more at home away from the familiar comforts of Hale End.